 The time limit for UTU is 125 hours.
-That means you will have to be back in Uppsala by 12:00 on Thursday, July 26 at the latest.
-The earliest you can return is on Monday, July 23 at 02:00.
-See the page with controls for when the controls along the route open and close.
+That means you will have to be back in Uppsala by 12:00 on Thursday at the latest.
+The earliest you can return is on Monday at 02:00.
+See the controls for when the controls along the route open and close.
 There you will also find times for places where you can validate your passage as well as places to eat and sleep.

 As usual, you are responsible for your own transport home if you drop out.
 If you do, please contact us as soon as possible.
 There are buses and trains with some possibilities to bring on a bike along large portions of the route.

 Uppsala - Trondheim - Uppsala passes through various types of nature and up to 900 meters elevation over the mountains.
 The temperature is often about 15-30 degrees during the day, but it can chill down rapidly in the evening.
 Temperatures down to 5 degrees are possible.
 Weather reports for Sweden and Norway can be found on YR from Norway's meteorological institute.

 There can be reindeer on the road in the mountains and in Norway, there might be sheep.
 In northern Scandinavia there are also wild boar, elk, bears, and wolves.
 As a rule there are very timid and stay away from people.
 There can be a problem with mosquitoes in Gysinge, particularly in the evening.
 They are not dangerous unless you are allergic, but they are definitely not afraid of people.

 In Sweden and Norway we have Right of public access.
 That means it is permissible to hike and set up a tent out in the open, as long as you do not disturb people, animals or cause any damage.
 You are also allowed to pick fruit and berries that grow wild.